Ginger-owl/odin-node-basics/README.md

 ## About

-In this project I created a small website with routing using Node JS and Express.
+Small portfolio website with routing using Node JS and Express.

+[Formsubmit](https://formsubmit.co/) is used to send e-mails from the contact page.

 Project from The Odin Project Curricullum [NodeJS course](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs)

 [View deployment](https://odin-node-basics--hereiamruslan.repl.co/)